What types of Specialized Programs are offered in NOLA-Public Schools?

 The student and family’s long term goals and dreams for the student

 The program exists across KIPP schools and serves students in grades K-12 who are on the LEAP Connect pathway and have needs that cannot be met in a less restrictive setting.
 The AFS Program does not currently enroll students from outside the KIPP New Orleans Schools network.

 The overall program goal is to teach students the academic, social, and life skills necessary to access vocational opportunities and function as independently as possibly.
 The program utilizes an alternative curriculum and assessments (Unique Learning).
 The program includes time for students to access the general education curriculum, based on student abilities and needs - ranging from 10% to 50% of the day.
 At minimum, students spend lunch, recess, and arts/integrals classes with their non-disabled peers, and participate in all field trips and school/classroom events.
 The program maintains standardized lesson plans, and benchmarks for the beginning, middle, and end of year.

 PROGRAM: Academy of Career & Community Education (ACCE)

 Cohen College Prep, 2503 Willow Street, New Orleans, LA 70113

 ACCE is a comprehensive program designed to prepare students with significant exceptionalities ages 14-22 to achieve their most rigorous post-graduation goals.
 Its mission is “to equip students with significant disabilities to reach their highest level of success and independence in adulthood.”
 ACCE graduates are active citizens, lifelong learners, and advocates for themselves as well as their community.
 ACCE places a high emphasis on self-advocacy as the cornerstone of our instructional and relational approach and believe that the more agency a student has over his or her life choices, the happier and more successful that student will be.

-Enrollment: Please email point of contact listed below.
+Referral: Please email point of contact listed below.

 class size consists of 7-10 students